martno/exprec/README.md

 Exprec
 ======

-Exprec records your execution runs so you can compare different experiments and more easily reproduce results.
+Exprec records your experiments so you can compare different runs and easily reproduce results.
+Exprec is short for 'experiment recorder'.

 Installation